Everything that has been said about Super Bowl media day is true.

 Jay Glazer, a TV reporter who covers the NFL and the UFC, stepped in to save the UFC group and its belt.

 Glazer wasn’t the only famous media member there, either.
 Guys such as Chris Berman were just as big of stars as many of the players.

 ESPN reporter John Clayton was there, too.
 Without disclosing our methods, which suffice it to say were a bit creepy, the Review-Journal can confirm that he does not have a ponytail.

 Clayton was not among those asking bizarre questions.
 There were plenty of those.

 Everything from “What’s your favorite boy band?” to “If you were an Olympic athlete, which sport would you do?”

 If the session were any longer, someone undoubtedly would have thrown out the old “If you were a tree, what kind would you be?”

-The best one might have been asked to Denver tight end Julius Thomas.
+The best question might have been asked of Denver tight end Julius Thomas.
 Somebody asked him which teammate has the hottest wife.